FVIE - File version info editor

 FVIE requires administrator rights to be able to edit files in some special directories like Program Files.

-Note that the Export to file and OK, change version resource buttons are grayed by default.
+When you launch FVIE, you will note that the Export to file and OK, change version resource buttons are grayed by default.
 This is because no file is loaded.

 Click the Search button, browse to the file you want to edit and click Open.